IndigoUnited/spoonjs-sample-app/README.md

 # Spoon.js sample app #
 ---

-This is a little application that serve as an example of how spoon.js code looks like *The application is over engineered just to demonstrate the module based structure.*
+This is a little application that serve as an example of how spoon.js code looks like.

+*The application is over engineered just to demonstrate the module based structure.*

 ## Installation ##